swj0419/detect-pretrain-code/README.md

 dataset = load_dataset("swj0419/WikiMIA", split=f"WikiMIA_length{LENGTH}")
 ```
 * Available Text Lengths: `32, 64, 128, 256`.
-* Label 0: Refers to the unseen data during pretraining.
-Label 1: Refers to the seen data.
+* *Label 0*: Refers to the unseen data during pretraining. *Label 1*: Refers to the seen data.
-* WikiMIA is applicable to all models released between 2017 to 2023 such as  LLaMA1/2, GPT-Neo, OPT, Pythia, text-davinci-001, text-davinci-002
+* WikiMIA is applicable to all models released between 2017 to 2023 such as  `LLaMA1/2, GPT-Neo, OPT, Pythia, text-davinci-001, text-davinci-002 ...`

 ## 🚀 **Run our Min-K% Prob & Other Baselines**